Novelist David Baldacci gifts $1M to Mark Twain home

 The Mark Twain House & Museum says the gift is expected to support new initiatives including writing programs and more appearances by authors.

-Baldacci, who has published 38 books, has served on the board of trustees of the Twain House since 2012.
+Baldacci, who’s published 38 books, has served on the board of trustees of the Twain House since 2012.

 Baldacci tells the Hartford Courant that he’s a huge fan of Mark Twain, whose real name was Samuel Clemens, and has read everything he ever wrote.
 Baldacci says the famed author not only made a huge impression on him through his writing, but how he conducted his life.